Fellowship in Orthodontic Clinic Research

 - Validation of clinical competencies through delivering evidence-based patient care for assigned patients under Faculty supervision.

 - Completion of the research component of the program with successful submission of a research project.

 - Completion of 17 credit hours.

 The clinic usage and administrative fee for this Fellowship is $60,000 and the associated educational supplies required to enroll are estimated at $1500.
 Upon completion of the Fellowship, participants will be awarded a Certificate of Fellowship in Orthodontic Clinical Research.

-The application session will open May 17, 2018 and close September 15, 2018.
-Interview dates are To Be Determined.
+The application session will open May 14, 2019 and close September 15, 2019.
+Interviews will be held October 14 - 15, 2019.
 On-site interviews require all applicants to have the ability to travel (current US Visa if applicable) for interviews.
 Alternate interview dates are not available at this time.